What Is STS Prepaid Electricity Vending?

 Published: June 10, 2026 · Category: STS Vending · Reading time: 8 minutes

-This article explains the Standard Transfer Specification (STS) — the global standard behind prepaid electricity vending — in practical terms.
-Whether you're a municipal official evaluating vending systems, a consultant advising on utility digitisation, or simply curious about how prepaid electricity actually works, this guide covers everything you need to know.
+Whether you're a municipal official evaluating vending systems, a consultant advising on utility digitisation, or someone who just wants to understand how prepaid electricity actually works, this guide explains the STS standard in practical terms.

 Contents